sakshi-chavan/JavaScriptmas-2024/Day 9 - Which recipe should Grandma make?/README.md

 <h3>Challenge</h3>

-Your challenge is to write a function that selects a recipe that aligns with Alice's preferences.<br>
+Your challenge is to write a function that selects a recipe that aligns with Alice's preferences.

 The guest, Alice has specific food preferences:
 <ul>
   <li>Loves: avocado, quinoa, kale</li>